 You want to hire the right Executive Assistant or Personal Assistant.
-You’ve weeded through hundreds of resumes, screened candidates, and now you’re ready to conduct interviews.
+You’ve weeded through hundreds of resumes, screening candidates, and now you’re ready to conduct interviews.
 But what questions should you ask?
 How can you craft questions that don’t just tell you information about what duties a candidate performed at their last job, but really drill down to the essence of how this person works?

-We’ve all worked with someone who has all the right credentials, but just isn’t the right person for the job.
+We’ve all worked with someone who has all the right credentials but just isn’t the right person for the job.
 Maybe they don’t fit the company culture, or perhaps their work style just doesn’t gel with the managers at the firm.
 Beyond the technical skills, the right personality fit is critical to hiring your assistant.

 Picking the absolute right person can be difficult, and there is no foolproof interview process, but the types of interview questions to focus on if you want to learn not only what a person knows how to do, but also how a person executes tasks and operates in a working environment, are competency based interview questions.

-Examples of common competency based interview questions include:
+Examples of common competency-based interview questions include: